e1quem/LML/README.md

 We tried multiple custom features, such as $Director + Writer$ or $Genre + Country$ combos, but such precise variables aren't optimal for small sample sizes.
 We discarded low-performing features, such as themes, technical crew, alternative titles and releases data.
 We do not use sentiment analysis of top-reviews, neither do we use keyword analysis of movie synopsis.

 We use a 80/20 data split for training and testing samples.
-After trial and error, we decided to use ridge stacking to combine the outputs of multiple machine learning models on different targets:
+After trial and error, we decided to use ridge stacking to combine the outputs of multiple machine learning models on different targets.
+This way, we do not have to select a single model, while the performance of stacking can - and does - outperform the prediction performance of each individual model.
 1. *Absolute model* finds the precise user rating (e.g. 3.562)
 2. *Delta model* defines the difference between the user rating and the average rating (e.g. +1.679)
 3. *Binary Like model* predicts the probability of a movie being liked by the user (e.g. 0.879)